-Law students receive the lowest subsidy from the Government (\$2,059) and pay the highest student contribution for Commonwealth supported places (CSPs).
+Undergraduate Law students in public universities receive the lowest subsidy from the Government (\$2,120 in 2018) and pay the highest student contribution for Commonwealth supported places (CSPs).

 Further, in 2015, the number of CSPs in law formed only 4.75% of the total number of CSPs across all disciplines (28,188.01 EFTSL in law with CSPs compared to 594,054.54 EFTSL in all disciplines with CSPs).